 If no credible scientific evidence is available, then standards that are based on Physician specialty society recommendations or professional standards of care may be considered.
 We reserve the right to consult expert opinion in determining whether health care services are Medically Necessary.
 The decision to apply Physician specialty society recommendations, the choice of expert and the determination of when to use any such expert opinion, shall be within our sole discretion.
+Benefits, features and/or devices vary by plan/area.
+Limitations, exclusions and/or network restrictions may apply.

-Medical Benefits Chart
+Medical Benefit Chart